-Note 1: Limits are 100% production tested at $T_A = +25^{\circ}C$ and/or $T_A = +85^{\circ}C$.
-Limits over the operating temperature range and relevant supply voltage range are guaranteed by design and characterization.
-Typical values are not guaranteed.

-Note 2: System requirement.

-Note 3: Maximum allowable pullup resistance is a function of the number of 1-Wire devices in the system and 1-Wire recovery times.
+- Note 1: Limits are 100% production tested at T_A = +25°C and/or T_A = +85°C. Limits over the operating temperature range and relevant supply voltage range are guaranteed by design and characterization.
+Typical values are not guaranteed. - Note 2: System requirement. - Note 3: Maximum allowable pullup resistance is a function of the number of 1-Wire devices in the system and 1-Wire recovery times.
 The specified value here applies to systems with only one device and with the minimum 1-Wire recovery times.
-For more heavily loaded systems, an active pullup such as that found in the DS2482-x00, DS2480B, or DS2490 may be required.

-Note 4: Maximum value represents the internal parasite capacitance when V{PUP} is first applied.
-Once the parasite capacitance is charged, it does not affect normal communication.

-Note 5: Guaranteed by design, characterization, and/or simulation only.
-Not production tested.

-Note 6: V{TL}, V{TH}, and V{HY} are a function of the internal supply voltage, which is a function of V{PUP}, R{PUP}, 1-Wire timing, and capacitive loading on IO.
-Lower V{PUP}, higher R{PUP}, shorter t{REC}, and heavier capacitive loading all lead to lower values of V{TL}, V{TH}, and V{HY}.

-Note 7: Voltage below which, during a falling edge on IO, a logic 0 is detected.

-Note 8: The voltage on IO must be less than or equal to V{ILMAX} at all times the master is driving IO to a logic 0 level.

-Note 9: Voltage above which, during a rising edge on IO, a logic 1 is detected.

-Note 10: After V{TH} is crossed during a rising edge on IO, the voltage on IO must drop by at least V{HY} to be detected as logic 0.

-Note 11: The I-V characteristic is linear for voltages less than 1V.

-Note 12: Applies to a single device attached to a 1-Wire line.

-Note 13: The earliest recognition of a negative edge is possible at t{REH} after V{TH} has been reached on the preceding rising edge.

-Note 14: Defines maximum possible bit rate.
-Equal to t{W0LMIN} + t{RECMIN}.

-Note 15: Interval after t{RSTL} during which a bus master can read a logic 0 on IO if there is a DS2431 present.
-The power-up presence detect pulse could be outside this interval, but will be complete within 2ms after power-up.

-Note 16: Numbers in bold are not in compliance with legacy 1-Wire product standards.
-See the Comparison Table.

-Note 17: ε in Figure 11 represents the time required for the pullup circuitry to pull the voltage on IO up from V{IL} to V{TH}.
-The actual maximum duration for the master to pull the line low is t{W1LMAX} + t{F - ε} and t{W0LMAX} + t{F - ε}, respectively.

-Note 18: δ in Figure 11 represents the time required for the pullup circuitry to pull the voltage on IO up from V{IL} to the input-high threshold of the bus master.
-The actual maximum duration for the master to pull the line low is t{RLMAX} + t_F.
+For more heavily loaded systems, an active pullup such as that found in the DS2482-x00, DS2480B, or DS2490 may be required. - Note 4: Maximum value represents the internal parasite capacitance when V{PUP} is first applied.
+If a 2.2kΩ resistor is used to pull up the data line, 2.5μs after V{PUP} has been applied, the parasite capacitance does not affect normal communications. - Note 5: Guaranteed by design, characterization, and/or simulation only.
+Not production tested. - Note 6: V{TL}, V{TH}, and V{HY} are a function of the internal supply voltage, which is a function of V{PUP}, R{PUP}, 1-Wire timing, and capacitive loading on IO.
+Lower V{PUP}, higher R{PUP}, shorter t{REC}, and heavier capacitive loading all lead to lower values of V{TL}, V{TH}, and V{HY}. - Note 7: Voltage below which, during a falling edge on IO, a logic 0 is detected. - Note 8: The voltage on IO must be less than or equal to V{ILMAX} at all times the master is driving IO to a logic 0 level. - Note 9: Voltage above which, during a rising edge on IO, a logic 1 is detected. - Note 10: After V{TH} is crossed during a rising edge on IO, the voltage on IO must drop by at least V{HY} to be detected as logic 0. - Note 11: The I-V characteristic is linear for voltages less than 1V. - Note 12: Applies to a single device attached to a 1-Wire line. - Note 13: The earliest recognition of a negative edge is possible at tREH after VTH has been reached on the preceding rising edge. - Note 14: Defines maximum possible bit rate.
+Equal to twoLMIN + trecmin. - Note 15: Interval after t{RSTL} during which a bus master is guaranteed to sample a logic 0 on IO if there is a DS1972 present.
+Minimum limit is t{PDHMIN}; maximum limit is t{PDHMIN} + t{PDLMIN}. - Note 16: Numbers in bold are not in compliance with legacy 1-Wire product standards.
+See the Comparison Table. - Note 17: ε in Figure 11 represents the time required for the pullup circuitry to pull the voltage on IO up from V{IL} to V{TH}.
+The actual maximum duration for the master to pull the line low is t{W1L MAX} + t_F ε and t{W0L MAX} + t_F ε, respectively. - Note 18: δ in Figure 11 represents the time required for the pullup circuitry to pull the voltage on IO up from V{IL} to the input-high threshold of the bus master.
+The actual maximum duration for the master to pull the line low is $t{RLMAX} + t{F}$.